unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 > [!IMPORTANT]
 > `Init` and `OnDestroy` might be called multiple times in pairs.
 Every call to `OnDestroy` will be preceded by a call to `Init`.

 The `RenderOverride` method takes a `Silk.NET.OpenGL.GL` instance that can be used to make OpenGL calls.
-When `RenderOverride` is called, you can assume that

-To learn more about using Silk.NET as a C# binding for OpenGL, see the examples in the Silk.NET repository [here](https://github.com/dotnet/Silk.NET/tree/main/examples/CSharp).
-Note that the windowing and inputs APIs in Silk.NET are not relevant to `GLCanvasElement`, since Uno Platform has its own support for input and windowing.

 When adding your drawing logic in `RenderOverride` on the provided canvas, you can assume that the OpenGL viewport rectangle is already set and its dimensions are equal to the `resolution` parameter provided to the `GLCanvasElement` constructor.
 Due to the fact that both `GLCanvasElement` and the Skia rendering engine used by Uno both use OpenGL, you must make sure to restore all the OpenGL state values to their original values at the end of `RenderOverride`.
 For example, make sure to save the values for the initially-bound VAO if you intend to bind your own VAO and bind the original VAO at the end of `RenderOverride`.

 ```csharp
 protected override void RenderOverride(GL gl)